Old World charm and contemporary flair: Lisbon’s Beato district

 Interested in acquiring a Beato property?
-We don’t see why not.
-Beato is one of the most fascinating districts in Lisbon.
-The word “beato” literally means “blessed” in Portuguese and this historic neighborhood lives up to its name.
-What used to be an industrial area built up with factories and warehouses is now emerging as one of Lisbon’s most sought-after neighborhoods.
+We don’t see why not – Beato is one of the most fascinating districts in Lisbon.
+The word “beato” literally means “blessed” in Portuguese and this historic neighbourhood certainly lives up to its name.
+What used to be an industrial area built up with factories and warehouses is now emerging as one of Lisbon’s most sought-after zones.
 A lively and welcoming community of international and local homeowners are transforming historic Beato properties into beautiful, modern Portuguese homes.

-When seeking for a Beato property, you will most probably find an apartment as houses in this district are not that common.
-The average price for apartments is €2,900 per sq. meter while houses keep the prices higher.
-The average price for a house in Beato is €3,900 per sq. meter.
+When searching for a Beato property, you will find that the vast majority of offerings are not houses, but apartments.
+The average price for apartments is €2,900 per sq. meter while for a house it is €3,900 per sq. meter.

 In addition, the district offers plenty of investment opportunities for €1,800 per sq. meter in average.